Skip to main content

 What if I lose my I-20?

-If your I-20 has been lost or stolen, please email us immediately and an advisor will help you get a replacement.
+If your I-20 has been lost or stolen, please email us immediately and an adviser will help you get a replacement.

 Passport